 Social media networks and their marketing modules

-Facebook, Twitter, Instagram, and LinkedIn are among the most popular social media platforms that are used when promoting brands.
+Facebook, Twitter, Instagram, and LinkedIn are among the most popular social media platforms used when promoting brands.
 Social media ad campaigns on Facebook and Instagram are gaining popularity as it helps marketers set a target audience based on age, gender, location, etc.

-LinkedIn and Twitter are platforms that give focus on the business-to-business aspect in searching for and connecting with the correct individuals in this aspect.
+LinkedIn and Twitter are platforms that focus on the business-to-business aspect in searching for and connecting with the correct individuals in this aspect.

 Virtual Reality platforms for Real Estate